linehanMatt/tmp-content/industries/ad-tech.md

 ::feature-callout{title="Scalability and Flexibility" description="Our platform scales with your data demands, offering the flexibility needed for dynamic ad tech environments." prompt="Can you discuss how Narrative's platform offers scalability and flexibility for evolving ad tech needs?"}
 ::

+::mega-feature-callout{title="Unparralelled Identity Resolution" subtitle="Identity Resolution that is both Scaled & Easy" description="Narrative has created an identity resolution layer that allows you to mix and match providers with ease" link-text="Learn More" link-url="/solutions/identity-resolution"}
 ::